sdspag/blog/_posts/2016-08-03-recruitment-experience-1.markdown

 categories: [Recruitments, Second Year]
 ---

-I heard of PAG for the first time in my first year and came to know that it was a group for competetive programming and algorithms enthusiasts, but had no idea about either.
+I heard of PAG for the first time in my first year and came to know that it was a group for competitive programming and algorithms enthusiasts, but had no idea about either.
 I had no prior coding experience but still gave the recruitment test and was not able to make it through.
 In my first year i had acquired basic knowledge of C++, and some experience in web development.
-It was in the summer vacations of 2016 that I decided to have a go at competetive coding.
+It was in the summer vacations of 2016 that I decided to have a go at competitive coding.
 I started out first with the PAG Questions of the Week compilation (QOTW).
 I read from the editorials given in the same and then tried to solve the questions given.
-Slowly I developed interest in competetive coding.
+Slowly I developed interest in competitive coding.

 I participated in the Codechef Snackdown, June and July challenge, all of which helped me in learning more.
 I continued reading write ups on the internet about algorithms (graph theory, dynamic programming, game theory etc).
 Other than codechef, I also practiced on other online judges like SPOJ, CodeForces, Project Euler and Erdos.